 2.1.
-Digital Technology Usage - Digital Transformation Strategy technology usage can change products, processes, services, business models, and competitive ecosystems [37].
-Tsou and Chen respond to the significant effect of digital technology usage on digital strategy transformation [38].
+Digital Technology Usage - Digital Transformation Strategy

+The use of digital technology in a digital transformation strategy has a significant impact [31; 36].
+Digital technology plays a crucial role in the company's digital transformation.
+Digital technology usage can change products, processes, services, busizess models, and competitive ecosystems [37].
+Tsou & Chen respond to the significant effect of digital technology usage on digital strategy transformation [38].
 Besides that, Martínez-Caro et al. argue that digital technology usage can help companies carry out digital transformation [39].
 Basically, digital technology opens up new opportunities within companies that have an impact on their competitiveness cycle [40].
 Examining its exclusive implications for the company, the following hypothesis is developed: